jordangarrison/spit/README.md

 - [ ] Build and compilation documentation
 - [ ] CONTRIBUTING.md
 - [ ] Extractor for high frequency IP addresses in logs
+- [ ] Location checker for IP addresses